albertvisser/sdvmm/readme.rst

 Mods that need to be activatable must be named in a header (display name surrounded by [ and ]).
 Dependencies are defined by naming the dependent mod's display name under the header containing the name of the depending mod.

-Because names are important, there's also an option to check the configuration for (non-)matching names (spelling and case).
+Because names are important, there's an option to check the configuration for (non-)matching names (spelling and case).

-There is also an option to directly edit the config file as well as a way to enter new mods and dependencies without having to know the structure of the file.
+There is also an option to directly edit the config file so you can add new mods to the collection.

 How to set up